New York and Putnam Railroad: End of service

-NYC saw the Putnam Division as a dispensable stepchild.
-The line lacked a second track, electrification, commuter parking and direct service to GCT, all of which the parallel Harlem and Hudson Divisions had, resulting in declining patronage.
+The Putnam Division lacked a second track, electrification, commuter parking and direct service to GCT, all of which the parallel Harlem and Hudson Divisions had, resulting in declining patronage.
 In 1956, the New York Central asked for permission to discontinue service on the line.
 On May 14, 1957, the Public Service Commission allowed a 15 percent increase in fares, but required that service be run on the Putnam Division on a limited basis.
 On March 12, 1958, the Public Service Commission authorized the NYC to end passenger service on the Putnam on June 1, 1958.
 At the time, the line had less than 500 daily riders, and discontinuing the line was expected to save $400,000 annually.
 The last trains ran on May 29, 1958, as there was no weekend service on the line.
 Service "around the horn" via the Harlem Division's Lake Mahopac Branch continued until April 2, 1959.
 Until 1962, when NYC's West Shore Railroad was upgraded, the Putnam served oversize freight trains, due to the lack of tunnels on the line.
-Tracks between East View and Lake Mahopac were removed in 1962.
+Tracks between East View and Lake Mahopac began to be removed in 1962.

-NYC merged with long-time rival Pennsylvania Railroad to form Penn Central (PC) in 1968.
+The NYC merged with long-time rival Pennsylvania Railroad to form Penn Central (PC) in 1968.
 Freight service on the northern part of the Putnam ended in March 1970.
 The southern end of the line remained in service until the closing of the A&P warehouse in Elmsford, in 1975.
 The decrease in traffic from Stauffer Chemical cut back the line to Chauncey by 1977.
 Conrail took over the bankrupt PC in April 1976, but had no plans for increasing business.
 The last customer was the Stella D'Oro bakery in the Bronx, which stopped using the railroad in 1989, after which Conrail wanted to sell the right-of-way to the city and Westchester to reduce its tax bill.